 Wand calibration

 The wand calibration method requires two calibration objects to calibrate the system.
-One is a stationary L-shaped reference structure with four markers attached to it.
-The stationary L-structure (called reference object below) defines the origin and orientation of the coordinate system that is to be used with the camera system.
+The first is the L-frame, a stationary L-shaped reference structure with four markers attached to it.
+The L-frame defines the origin and orientation of the coordinate system that is to be used with the camera system.
 The other calibration object is called calibration wand.
 It consists of two markers located a fixed distance from each other.
-This object is moved in the measurement volume to generate data to determine the locations and orientations of the cameras.
-For more information see chapter Wand calibration method.
+The wand is moved in the measurement volume to generate data to determine the locations and orientations of the cameras.
+For more information about how to use the wand calibration method, see chapter Wand calibration method.

 Calibration kit